Optimize Your Android App Performance: Tips & Best Practices.

 App store algorithms consider various factors, including app performance, when determining an app’s ranking in search results.

-Tools and Techniques for Monitoring Android Performance App
+Core Android Tools for Monitoring App Performance

-Firebase Performance Monitoring:
+3. Firebase Performance Monitoring

-User feedback:
+Pro Tip: User feedback:

 Collecting user feedback through surveys or reviews can also provide insights into how the app performs and identify issues that need addressing.